ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 [Multiplexer](https://en.wikipedia.org/wiki/Multiplexer) is just a fancy word for *data selector*.
 A 2-to-1 multiplexer selects one of two input bits.
-A *selector* bit decides which of the two inputs will be selected.
+A *selector* bit decides which of the two inputs will be passed through.

 {% codeblock lang:cpp %}
 bool mux(bool a, bool b, bool s) {